Eschatologue/CM_wiki/docs/class/rogue/saboteur.md

 ***Color.*** You alter the color of both explosive itself, the color of the explosion, and the color of the smoke it produces.

-***Damage Type.*** You alter the damage type of any explosive you craft to bludgeoning, piercing, fire, thunder, or lightning.
+***Damage Type.*** You alter the damage type of any explosive you craft to :dmg-bludgeoning: Bludgeoning, :dmg-piercing: Piercing, :dmg-fire: Fire, :dmg-thunder: Thunder, or :dmg-lightning: Lightning.

 ### Level 13: Sabotage

-Creatures that are surprised have disadvantage on saving throws against your Explosives.
+Creatures that has the Surprised condition have :d20-disadv: Disadvantage on saving throws against your Explosives.

 ### Level 17: Hair Trigger